sah/java-tutorial/04-Java-Helper.md

 page explains how to include the dependency in your own project and use it in your tests.
 However, you can see the effect of using these features on your [Sauce Labs tests page](https://saucelabs.com/tests).
-The tests for the `WebDriverWithHelperTest.java` test will be marked as Pass in the Results column, whereas all other tests will simply be marked as Finished.
+The tests for the `WebDriverWithHelperTest.java` test will have a name specified in the Session column and be marked as Pass in the Results column, whereas all other tests will simply be marked as Finished.

 **JUnit**